remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

 ![alt text][image2]

-I have not explored other ways yet due to time constraints and the need to move forward in the ND lectures.
+I have not explored other ways yet due to time constraints and the need to move forward in the course lectures.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.